We’ve taken a deep dive into some commonly asked about areas when it comes to closing a card with an outstanding balance still on it.

 - Spend safely with the added protection (Section 75 of the Consumer Credit Act) that comes with buying on your plastic.

-- Prevent your credit utilisation ratio from shooting up.
+- Keep your credit utilisation ratio balanced

-- Hold on to the credit-score-boosting-benefits a longstanding credit card with a good track record gives you.
+- Hold on to the credit-score-boosting benefits a longstanding credit card with a good track record gives you.

 Reasons to close your credit card account

-- The credit limit is too tempting and you don’t trust yourself to overspend.
+- The credit limit is too tempting, and you don’t trust yourself to overspend.

 - Access attractive new customer deals being offered by other creditors.